 |Focal height||4.4 mm|

 |Scan diameter||4 mm|

 |Cycle time||900 s|

 Results & Discussion

 In addition, this assay allows the testing for drug effects on viral ﬁtness.
-For example, ﬁgure 3 shows that cyclosporin A, a known inhibitor of cyclophilin A (PPIA), moderately delays SINV gene expression to a comparable level to that of a PPIA knock out (ﬁgure 3, bottom panel).
-This example goes to highlight the potential of this application for screening the effects of proteins and drugs on viral gene expression.
+For example, ﬁgure 3 shows that cyclosporin A, a known inhibitor of cyclophilin A (PPIA), moderately delays SINV gene expression to a comparable level to that of a PPIA knockout (ﬁgure 3, bottom panel).
+This example goes to highlights the potential of this application for screening the effects of proteins and drugs on viral gene expression.

 The viral ﬁtness assay can be successfully performed using the CLARIOstar and CLARIOstar Plus ﬂuorescence microplate reader with ACU permitting the study of viral gene expression in multi-well plates in real-time for up to 72 hours post infection.
 This method allows for the simultaneous screening of a broad range of experimental conditions, such as drug libraries and knock-out cell lines in virus infection.

 - Garcia-Moreno, M. et al. System-wide Proﬁ ling of RNA-Binding Proteins Uncovers Key Regulators of Virus Infection.
 Mol Cell, doi:10.1016/j.molcel.2019.01.017 (2019).